-It is imperative that the website has extensive backup in terms of both individual knowledge of specific areas and how to maintain them, but in terms of detailed written descriptions of each process so that volunteers can maintain discrete sections of the website without requiring a deep knowledge of the technologies involved.
+It is important for the website to have extensive backup in terms of both individual knowledge of specific areas and how to maintain them, and also detailed written descriptions of each process so that new volunteers can take over the maintenance of discrete sections of the website and get up to speed rapidly without requiring a deep knowledge of the technologies involved.

-The RMA Archives in OneDrive contain the write-ups of how to maintain the website.
+The RMA Archives, in OneDrive cloud storage, contain the write-ups of how to maintain the website.
 These descriptions also require editing to ensure that they are complete and up-to-date so that a new volunteer can assume responsibility for a specific function of the website without requiring extensive training.
 Recording this knowledge is critical for the long-term preservation of the RMA website.

 Questions: Tad Larrabee